 What Are Some Examples of Startup Costs?

-You pay startup costs both as you prepare to open your business and soon after.
-They include any costs related to market research, product development, writing a business plan, borrowing money, obtaining necessary technology and filing with your state.
+You pay startup costs as you prepare to open your business and soon after.
+They include any costs related to market research, product development, writing a business plan, borrowing money, obtaining necessary technology and filing registration paperwork with your state.
 Once your business starts, you’ll likely incur other types of startup costs, including advertising, business travel, special promotions and employee wages.

 How Do You Calculate Startup Costs?